|Office of Community

 Looking for ways to measure and capture the good work your agency has done in building positive relationships with community partners?

-The Community Policing Self-Assessment Tool (CP-SAT) is a survey that helps your agency measure its progress in implementing community policing.
-CP-SAT confidentially captures information about community partnerships, problem solving, and organizational impact.
+CP-SAT is a web-based survey that helps law enforcement agencies (LEA) measure their progress in implementing community policing.
+It was developed by the COPS Office in partnership with research organizations and law enforcement stakeholder groups.
+The CP-SAT captures information about community partnerships, problem solving, and organizational impact.

 While the COPS Office no longer provides logistical support for agencies to implement the CP-SAT; we strongly encourage law enforcement agencies to implement the CP-SAT on their own or in partnership with local research organizations using the CP-SAT survey instrument.

 Below you will find more detailed information about the CP-SAT tool and how it may be of use to assessing your agency’s progress in community policing.

 The CP-SAT measures three key components of community policing:

 The Community Policing Self-Assessment Tool (CP-SAT) provides law enforcement agencies with the ability to measure the extent to which they have implemented community policing initiatives and provides them direction with areas that they can further develop.
 The CP-SAT was developed with significant input from community policing experts and practitioners and was designed to meet scientific standards for rigor, while also being user-friendly.
 This tool was created based on over five years of work by COPS, ICF International, and Police Executive Research Forum and has been administered in agencies across the United States, and Puerto Rico.